 NCHS is the primary federal organization responsible for the collection, analysis, and dissemination of health statistics.
 This website includes summary statistics and access to NCHS statistical reports, NCHS publications, data warehouse, news releases, FAQs, related conferences and training institutes, and NCHS web search engine.

 National Commission on Correctional Health Care (NCCHC)

-NCCHC is a national organization directed at improving the quality of health care in the nations jails, prisons and juvenile detention and confinement facilities.
-The NCCHC home page includes the associations newsletter CorrectCare; information about NCCHC certification and accreditation; educational seminars & conferences, NCCHC publications; a general information resource Health Care Network; and Corrections Connection Network, an online resource for news and information in corrections.
+NCCHC is a national organization directed at improving the quality of health care in the nation's jails, prisons and juvenile detention and confinement facilities.
+The NCCHC home page includes the association's newsletter, CorrectCare; information about NCCHC certification and accreditation; educational seminars and conferences, and NCCHC publications; a general information resource, Health Care Network; and Corrections Connection Network, an online resource for corrections news and information.

 National Conference of State Legislatures (NCSL)

-NCSL is a national association for members of state legislators.
+NCSL is a national association for members of state legislatures.
 It fosters interstate communication and cooperation.
-The NCSL home page includes NCSL program overviews; legislative policy issues; information about state legislatures; state-federal relations; NCSL publications & subscriber services; NCLS meetings & events; and related Internet links.
+The NCSL home page includes NCSL program overviews; legislative policy issues; information about state legislatures; state-federal relations; NCSL publications and subscriber services; NCLS meetings and events; and related Internet links.